 Stevia What We Know

-Although stevia is not new to the rest of the world, it wasn’t approved for use in the US by the FDA until relatively recently.
+Although stevia is not new to the rest of the world, it wasn’t approved for use in the U.S by the FDA until relatively recently.
 That means that there are still many studies being done on stevia to see how it could affect your body.
 One of the major positive side effects of stevia leaves, however, is that it appears to lower blood pressure.

 Lower Blood Pressure?

 This can be beneficial when it is used properly.
 However, stevia doesn’t always safely lower blood pressure.
-Because so little is currently known about this sweetner, you should consult a doctor if you plan to use it to help lower your blood pressure.
+Because so little is currently known about this sweetener, you should consult a doctor if you plan to use it to help lower your blood pressure.

 The two active ingredients that make stevia sweet are called stevioside and rebaudioside A.